locationtech/geomesa/docs/tutorials/shallow-join.rst

 `Jupyter Notebook <https://github.com/jupyter/notebook>`__ is an interactive web interface for a kernel.
 Jupyter allows you quickly prototype by writing code in runnable cells, computing a final result as you go.
-Visualization of data is also easily done through integration Jupyter cell 'magics' to create JavaScript and HTML outputs.
+Visualization of data is also easily done through integration Jupyter cell "magics" to create JavaScript and HTML outputs.

 Here, we will combine these two services to demonstrate an operation we are naming "Shallow Join".
 This operation